envi-idl/UAVToolkit/README.md

 ENVI 5.5 and IDL 8.7.

 Older versions of ENVI + IDL are not supported because of the ENVI Task schema definitions that are used.
-If you are on this older version and there are issues, then you will need to upgrade to the latest version of ENVI + IDL.
+If you are on an older version and there are issues, then you will need to upgrade to the latest version of ENVI + IDL.

 ## Changes